 Spotify Technology Bundle

-Who Owns Spotify Technology S.A.?
+Who owns Spotify Technology S.A.?

 Who Founded Spotify Technology?

-- Co-founders: Daniel Ek and Martin Lorentzon.
+- Founded in 2006 by Daniel Ek and Martin Lorentzon

 Spotify Technology SWOT Analysis